Snowflake-Labs/sfguide-aws-autopilot-integration/README.md

 To follow best practices, we will not use the ACCOUNTADMIN role to run the steps for this demo.
 Therefore, log in into Snowflake with user “autopilot_user”.
 The password should be in your setup scripts.

-The demo consists of 4 major steps and all steps will be initiated via [SQL commands](scripts/demo.sql).
+The demo consists of 4 major steps and all steps:

 1. Data engineering (import dataset and simple data prep)
 1. Build initial model
 1. Score test dataset and evaluate model
 1. Optimize model (including hyperparameter tuning)

-All SQL statements for this demo are included in scripts/demo.sql.
-Open another Worksheet and Import the file.
+All SQL statements for this demo are included in [demo.sql](https://github.com/Snowflake-Labs/sfguide-aws-autopilot-integration/blob/main/scripts/demo.sql).
+Open another Worksheet and copy and paste the content or Import the file from your local repo.

 ### Data Engineering